“He’s not in here either!”

 “Forgive me, High Priest.”
-Aenek cringed.
-“Shortly after his departure, you invited me to participate in the Ritual of Colours.
+Aenek cringed, taking an involuntary step back.
+“Shortly before he told me about the change, you’d invited me to participate in the Ritual of Colours, which is why I didn’t go with him..
 I was so tired after that I forgot to check my messages.”

-Yakima snorted, toying with a strand of her long, dark hair.
+One of the women snorted, pushing a strand of her long, dark hair away from her face.
 “Some brother you are.”

 “Leave off, Yakima,” Aenek snapped.
-“High Priest, I humbly ask that you send out a search to look for Kenian.
-I’m worried that he didn’t make it to Aren’march.”
+“Asharos, I humbly request that you send a search party to look for Kenian.
+I’m worried he didn’t make it to Aren’march.”

 “I’ll see to the arrangements.
 I suggest you retire to your room and pray to our merciful goddess that he still lives.”

-“We all will,” Ophalia said, elbowing Yakima in the ribs.
+“We all will,” a woman with short brown hair said, elbowing Yakima in the ribs.

-Several hours later, Asharos’s console pinged, notifying him that the men he’d sent out in search of Kenian had returned.
-He walked up the short flight of stairs to the hangar level, nodding absently as the people working in the hangar bowed.
+He stretched, and left his room, walked up the long flight of stairs to the hangar level, nodding absently as the people working in the hangar bowed.
 He waited for the roof to finish retracting before speaking with the scouts.

-“Goddess bless you, High Priest,” one scout said, bowing at his approach.
+“Goddess bless you, High Priest,” one of the scouts said, bowing at his approach.

 “Her blessings to you as well,” Asharos returned.
 “What did you discover?”

-“We regret to inform you we could not locate Maester Kenian.”
+“We regret to inform you that we could not locate Maester Kenian.”

 “There was no sign of it.”

 “I see.”
-He snapped his fingers in the general direction of one of the garage workers.
+He snapped his fingers in the general direction of one of the hangar workers.
 The nearest one approached and bowed.
 “See to the requisitioning of a replacement.”